 Powell developed the idea for Kraken after visiting the offices of Mt.
-Gox, the world's largest crypto exchange.
+Gox, the world's largest secure crypto exchange.
 During the visit, Powell felt shocked by Mt.
 Gox's negligent safety features and overall lack of security.
-He could also see why the platform had received so much attention from hackers.
+He could also see why the trading platform had received so much attention from hackers.

 The same year that Powell founded Kraken, Mt.
 Gox got hacked, resulting in the loss of $460 million of its customers' funds.
 After the bankruptcy, Kraken stepped in to process the claims of those who lost funds during the event.
 Many new users first got introduced to Kraken this way.

-Powell remained committed to creating a platform that would prove secure and trustworthy for investors.
+Powell remained committed to creating a trading platform that would prove secure and trustworthy for investors.
 To ensure this, Kraken forged strategic links with banks in Japan and Germany.
 Powell also pushed hard for a significant milestone, getting listed on the Bloomberg Terminal.